Where They Stand: Sioux Falls Boys Basketball Heading into 2019

 SF Lincoln (5-0), 46.400 seed points (#1 AA), SD Media Poll #2

 The Patriots are off to a fast start in 2018-2019 starting 5-0 with wins over the other three Sioux Falls schools, Watertown, and Marshall, MN.
-Lincoln's primary threat Jared Jaros went down with a bad knee injury against Roosevelt back on December 21, but the rest of the team was able to bounce back against Marshall.
+Lincoln's primary threat Jared Jaros went down with a knee injury against Roosevelt back on December 21, but the rest of the team was able to bounce back against Marshall.
 Lincoln had five players score 10 or more points in the win over Marshall.
-If the Patriots can keep that type of production without Jaros, they would be in line to contend for a state title this season.
+Jaros will return this season for the Patriots according to Brian Hanchen of the Argus Leader.
+If the Patriots can keep that type of production throughout the season, they would be in line to contend for a state title.

 They return to play against St. Paul Central on January 4th, but all eyes will be on the following night when the Patriots travel to defending champion Yankton (7-0).